IDAES/idaes-gtep/docs/source/modeling.rst

        ================================ =================== =========================================================================================

-(5) Once the data and blocks for the different stages are
+**Step 5:** Define objective function
-    incorporated, we define the total cost as the objective function using the Pyomo `Objective` component.
+    Once the data and blocks for the different stages are incorporated, we define the total cost as the objective function using the Pyomo `Objective` component.
 The total cost includes not only investment costs, but also operating, expansion, and penalty